 In order for you to still enjoy the beneficial effect of your breathing, here is a practical suggestion: Combine breathing with another activity that is just as natural – walking!
 Once you start doing both activities in a conscious and synchronous way, this will have a positive effect on your health.

-The technique of coordinating breathing and walking, which is also called Breathwalk, has its origin in Kundalini Yoga and was brought to the USA by Yogi Bhajan.
+The technique of coordinating breathing and walking, which is also called Breathwalk, has its origin in Kundalini Yoga.
 Breathwalk is ideally practiced in the fresh air and is also well-suited for those who have not yet had any experience with yoga.

 A Breathwalk programme consists of the following 5 phases: